We teamed up with STOP, BREATHE & THINK to bring you Mindfulness, in a cup.

 - If you don’t have time to sit, find creative ways to incorporate it into your day.
 If you are stuck in traffic, waiting in line or taking a walk, take a mindful breath each time someone honks or the signal turns red, as you wait, or with each step you take.

 You might find it helpful to use a guided audio track to get started.
-Try this short 3 minute Mindful Breathing meditation by Stop, Breathe & Think, or download the app to find peace of mind anytime, anywhere.
+Try this short 3 minute Mindful Breathing meditation by Stop, Breathe & Think, to find peace of mind anytime, anywhere.

 A Mini Mindfulness Practice for Drinking Tea